-Credits: 20 Session: 2022/23 September-January
+Credits: 20 Session: 2023/24 September-January

 Pre-requisite Modules:

-Co-requisite Modules: CH-122

-Lecturer(s): Dr EJ Loveridge, Prof SG Bott
+Lecturer(s): Prof SG Bott, Dr EJ Loveridge

-Format: 30 hours practicals,

-36 hours classes/workshops

-74 hours independent study,
+36 hours classes/workshops 74 hours independent study,

-60 hours preparation for assessment

-Delivery Method: Flipped content, online and F2F active classrooms and workshops, tutorials, peer-led learning.
+Delivery Method: Flipped content, online and F2F active classrooms and workshops, tutorials, peer-led learning, practicals

-practicals

-Module Aims: This module will introduce students to the fundamentals of the physical aspects of chemical reactions

-both thermodynamic and kinetic.
-These and other previously understood concepts will then be applied to the student

-of addition reactions, both organic and inorganic
+Module Aims: This module will introduce students to the fundamentals of the physical aspects of chemical reactions, both thermodynamic and kinetic.
+These and other previously-understood concepts will then be applied to the student of addition reactions, both organic and inorganic.

-or addition reactions, both organic and morganic.

-This module will build on existing understanding and will employ mathematics taught in other modules (CH-122) to

-concentualise some of the material taught in this module
+This module will build on existing understanding and will employ mathematics taught in other modules (CH-122) to conceptualise some of the material taught in this module.

-conceptualise some of the material taught in this module.

-The module will have a variety of formative assessment opportunities and summative assessments that include writing

-of technical reports a presentation homework workshops and an exam
+The module will have a variety of formative assessment opportunities and summative assessments that include writing of technical reports, a presentation, homework, workshops, and an exam.

-Module Content: An introduction to Chamical Equilibria
+Module Content: An introduction to Chemical Equilibria

-Woulde Content.
-An introduction to Chemical Equinoria

-• Introduction to energy and heat
+- Introduction to energy and heat

-• Introduction to energy and near

-• Introduction to delta H
+- Introduction to delta H

-• Spontaneity of reactions - consideration of delta G and delta H.
+- Spontaneity of reactions consideration of delta G and delta H.

-• The Second Law
+- The Second Law

-• Equilibrium - definition, chemical potential
+- Equilibrium definition, chemical potential

-• Aqueous equilibria:
+- Aqueous equilibria:

 Acids/bases

 Buffers/titrations

 Solubility constants, formation constants

-• delta $G = -RT \ln K$
+delta G = -RT In K

 An introduction to Chemical Kinetics

-• Thermo vs Kinetics
+- Thermo vs Kinetics

-Collision theory
+- Collision theory

-Beastion Coordinate and activation energy

-• Reaction Cooldinate and activation energy
+- Reaction Coordinate and activation energy

-• Armenius equation
+- Arrhenius equation

-• Catalysis
+- Catalysis

-• Rate laws, determination, integrated rates
+- Rate laws, determination, integrated rates

-• Steady State Approximation
+- Steady State Approximation

 Reactions

-• Nucleophile and electrophile
+- Nucleophile and electrophile

-• Acid and base
+- · Acid and base

-Alkenes: Electrophilic addition reactions
+- Alkenes: Electrophilic addition reactions

-Carbonyl compounds: Nucleophilic addition reactions
+- · Carbonyl compounds: Nucleophilic addition reactions

 Application to experimental results

-Intended Learning Outcomes: By the end of this modules, students will be able to Distinguish between thermodynamic and kinetic factors in chemical reactions Predict the direction of a reaction Explain factors that contribute to the spontaneity of reactions and relate them quantitatively Describe qualitatively and quantitatively aspects of aqueous equilibria Explain concepts of chemical kinetics and interpret chemical reactions from kinetic data.
-Demonstrate an understanding of the mechanisms and predict products of addition reactions Assessment: Examination 1 (55%) Leberatory work (2004) Coursework 2 (5%) Coursework 3 (5%) Assessment Description: Examination Presentation Laboratory work Laboratory report Weekly assessments (listed above in monthly blocks) Due to the resource demands, failure cannot be redeemed for the laboratory activities.
-The Laboratory component must be passed (40%) in order to pass the module Moderation approach to main assessment: Second marking as sampling or moderation Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
+Distinguish between thermodynamic and kinetic factors in chemical reactions

+Predict the direction of a reaction

+Explain factors that contribute to the spontaneity of reactions and relate them quantitatively

+Describe qualitatively and quantitatively aspects of aqueous equilibria

+Explain concepts of chemical kinetics and interpret chemical reactions from kinetic data.

+Demonstrate an understanding of the mechanisms and predict products of addition reactions

+Presentation (15%) Laboratory work (20%) Coursework 2 (5%) Coursework 3 (5%)

+Presentation Laboratory work Laboratory report

+Due to the resource demands, failure cannot be redeemed for the laboratory activities.

+The Laboratory component must be passed (40%) in order to pass the module

+Moderation approach to main assessment: Moderation by sampling of the cohort

+Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
 Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.
 Students will also be supported in making best use of feedback available.

 Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.

 Due to the resource demands, failure cannot be redeemed for the laboratory activities.

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
-Module code reserved by S. Bott on 15/12/2016 11:01